Action 52: Development

+A pirate multicart(Left) with a famiclone(Right).
+Multicarts from Asia, such as the one pictured above, inspired Vince to develop Action 52.

 The creator of Action 52 was Vince Perri, a businessman from Miami, Florida, and the owner and founder of Active Enterprises.
 According to Perri, "I happened to see my son playing an illegal product made in Taiwan that had 40 games on it.
 The whole neighborhood went crazy over it ...
 I figured I'd do it legally.
 It's obvious when you see something like that, you know there's something there".
 Perri met Mario González at a recording studio in Miami, where González was working as a sound engineer.
 González overheard Perri talking to the studio's owner about his idea for a multicart with 52 original games.
 González informed Perri that he and his friends, Javier Pérez and Albert Hernández, were into making games; the trio created a Tetris clone called Megatris as proof of their abilities.
 Perri was impressed with the game and, alongside Raúl Gomila, hired them as well as an unknown fourth developer to create the game, with Hernández acting as the main programmer, González composing the music, and González, Pérez, and the fourth developer working on the graphics.

 The four were flown to Salt Lake City, Utah, where they were trained for a week on using an NES development kit by Sculptured Software.
 The developers, who used an Atari ST, were given three months to complete Action 52, leaving little time for playtesting and fixing bugs.
 González believes that Perri was well-intentioned in his ideas, but made serious errors due to his lack of knowledge of the gaming industry.
 González composed most of the game's original music, most notably the Cheetahmen theme; however, some themes, such as Streemerz and Time Warp Tickers, were taken from sample music composed by Ed Bogas for The Music Studio, published by Activision for the Atari ST. González also confirms that, in addition to many unused tiles, Action 52 has eight extra game templates, because the distributor configured the cartridges to contain 60 games by default.